cryskram/competitiveCoding/README.md

-# CodeWars
+# Competitive Coding

-These are some of the programs from codewars, leetcode, and hackerrank

-> While most of them work, some are incomplete and some dont work as expected
+A repo with practice problems from leetcode, hackerrank, and codewars